lymeo/lyflow/README.md

 ### CI/CD

 CI/CD has revolutionised releasing software to end users and deserves an adapted workflow.
 The **unstable branch** acts as a buffer and enables the continuous deployment of the **develop branch**.
-Continuously deploying the **develop branch** enables you to have a deployable demo, or develop version and maintaining better control during the process.
-Adding to this clean seperation is the possibility to do testing and automation on the **unstable branch**, for example: continuously testing the **unstable branch** and reporting to the developper.
+Continuously deploying the **develop branch** enables teams to have a deployable demo, or develop version, all the while maintaining better control during the process.
+Adding to this clean separation is the possibility for testing and automation on the **unstable branch**, for example, continuously testing the **unstable branch** and reporting to the team.

 ## Credits

-This workflow was created and implemented by Lymeo a French IT company.
+This workflow was created and implemented by Lymeo, a French IT company.
 The main contributors being **Cortney Knorr** and **Antoine Murcia**.